tafedaniel/jims_dvds/README.md

 ```

 ## A word of caution
-For the sake of readability of the code, this example is missing some fundamental details required of any app that faces real users - these are simple to implement but
+For the sake of readability of the code, this example is missing some fundamental details required of any app that faces real users - these are simple to implement, but be aware:
 - Output to the page of potential user data is not escaped (making much of the code vulnerable to XSS exploits)

 ## What database do you need?